boylesoftware/x2node-records/README.md

 * `modifiable` - Boolean `true` if the property is modifiable.

+* `allowDuplicates` - For a non-object array property this is Boolean `true` if duplicate values are allowed.

 * `isId()` - Returns Boolean `true` if the property is an id property (the definition has `role` property set to "id").

 * `isPolymorphObject()` - Returns Boolean `true` if the property is a polymorphic nested object.
 A shortcut for `nestedProperties.isPolymorphObject()`.